Walsall–Wolverhampton line: Recent history

-Planning applications for the two stations were formally submitted in March 2020.
+Planning applications for the two intermediate stations were formally submitted in March 2020.
+Construction began in autumn 2021, with a month-long pause in September 2023 due to a contractor takeover.

-From the timetable change on Sunday 15 May 2022, London Northwestern Railway services between Crewe and Birmingham New Street via Stoke-on-Trent, began running on the line again, in preparation for the opening of new stations at Darlaston and Willenhall.
+From the timetable change in May 2022, London Northwestern Railway services between Crewe and Birmingham New Street via Stoke-on-Trent began running on the line again, in preparation for the opening of the two new stations.